t4rra/CCStopper/README.md

 # ⚠️ THIS IS THE DATA BRANCH ⚠️
-> Values for hosts/firewall blocks live here.
+> Values for the hosts file live here.
 That means they can be updated without a new update to CCStopper as a whole.

 > WILL WORK WITH 1.2.1+